A feature of the North Vancouver waterfront since 1986, the Lonsdale Quay Public Market is a vibrant marketplace with a variety of shops and vendors.

 Built in 1986, the Lonsdale Quay Public Market was created as a carnival-style marketplace attraction for Expo ’86.
 Expo ’86 was Vancouver’s 1986 World’s Fair.
 Since then the market has retained most of its original architecture and remains a sight to be seen on the North Shore.

-The market is also known for its iconic Q tower.
-To access the tower, folk can exit the building onto the patio and climb 77 steps up to the top.
+The market is also famous for its iconic Q tower.
+To access the tower, folk can exit the building onto the patio and climb 77 steps to the top.
 It sounds like a lot of steps but the view at the top is worth the effort!

 Market Hours and Location

-There is a parkade within the market which costs about $1.50 per hour.
-Parking at the ICBC Building across the street is also free on weekends and daily after 6 pm.
+There is a parkade within the market which costs around a couple of dollars per hour.
+Parking at the ICBC Building across the street used to be free on weekends and daily after 6:00 pm, but not anymore.

-Via the SeaBus, it takes about 15 minutes to get to Lonsdale Quay from downtown Vancouver.
-Lonsdale Quay is also less than a 5-minute walk to the Shipyards District where the Shipyard’s Night Market takes place in the summer (although not in 2020 due to COVID-19).
+It takes about 15 minutes to get to Lonsdale Quay from downtown Vancouver via the SeaBus.
+Lonsdale Quay is also less than a five-minute walk to the Shipyards District where the Shipyard’s Night Market used to take place in the summer (although not since 2019).

-Hours of operation for the market differ between the Market level and the Retail level.
+Hours of operation for the market differ between the market level and the retail level.
 Both are open every day of the week.
-The Market level is usually open from around 9 am until 7 pm while the Retail level is open one hour later, so from 10 am to 7 pm.
-On Sundays both levels usually close at 6 o’clock.
+The market level is usually open from around 9:00 am until 7:00 pm while the retail level is open one hour later, so from 10:00 am to 7:00 pm.
+On Sundays both levels usually close at 6:00 pm.

 Note: Some individual vendor hours may vary including those of restaurants.